evanszymkowicz/react-seasons/README.md

 It will log an error to the console if it cannot track your location.
 Using a VPN may cause errors in the process

+Deployed using Heroku.
+This can run very slowly sometimes.

 ## Available Scripts

 In the project directory, you can run: